kevinwlu/iot/lesson4/mycpu/README.md

 * 20 to the Mem List at http://127.0.0.1:8000/mem

 ## Run native controller service on a separate terminal window
+* If using Git for Windows, enter "winpty python controller.py"
 ```sh
 ~/mycpu $ python controller.py
 ```